![]() |

 Community resources within the district boundaries include limited public transportation provided by CamTran of Cambria County.
 Faith-based organizations such as the Dorothy Day Center and St. Vincent DePaul Society provide assistance for families in need.
 There are also general practice physicians, day care and pre-school providers, three public libraries, a senior center, and volunteer fire services.

-Current student enrollment is 1585, and enrollment is projected to decline slightly in the future.
-The district employs 146 professional staff, inclusive of instructional specialists, administrators, and itinerant staff.
-Approximately 56% of teachers have earned Master’s Degrees (Source: PIMS Staff data October 2021) Our five buildings are organized into a Pre-Primary School for our Pre-K and Kindergarten programs, a Primary School for grades 1 and 2, an Intermediate School for grades 3 and 4, a Middle School for grades 5 through 8, and a High School for grades 9 through 12.
+Student enrollment is 1443 and enrollment is projected to continue to decline in the future.
+The district employs 144 professional staff, inclusive of instructional specialists, administrators, and itinerant staff.
+Approximately 55% of teachers have earned master’s degrees (Source: PIMS Staff data October 2024) For the 2025-2026 school year, our four buildings are organized into a Pre-Primary School for our Pre-K-grade 1, an Intermediate School for grades 2 and 3, a Middle School for grades 4 through 6, and a High School for grades 7 through 12.
 Each building contains a library media center as well as the technology infrastructure and computer facilities to supplement the curriculum, instruction, and assessment needs of faculty and students.